Cognigy/Documentation/docs/_includes/ai/overview/log-in-with-credentials-or-sso.md

-## Log In to Cognigy.AI
+## Log in to Cognigy.AI

-You can login with your Cognigy.AI credentials or, optionally, with single sign-on (SSO), if you have [set up the login with SSO](../../ai/installation/single-sign-on-saml2.md).
-If your administrator has [enforced login with SSO](../../ai/installation/single-sign-on-saml2.md#enforce-login-with-sso), you can only log in with SSO.
+You can login with your Cognigy.AI credentials or, optionally, with single sign-on (SSO), if you have [set up login with SSO](../../ai/installation/single-sign-on-saml2.md).
+If you have [enforced login with SSO](../../ai/installation/single-sign-on-saml2.md#enforce-login-with-sso), you can only log in with SSO.

 To login to Cognigy.AI, follow these steps: